romi/romi-rover-build-and-test/Docker/Pi3-arm7-Debian-Bullseye/README.md

 The following command will run the docker container and will mount the current directory as /hostworkspace inside the container. docker run -it -v ${PWD}:/hostworkspace --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --privileged pi3arm7debianbullseye /bin/bash

+${PWD} can be replaced with a path to the romi_build_and_test project root.
+Make sure ${PWD} or whatever directory you use has write permissions for all users.

 ## Running the tests
 1) Run all tests except tests requiring socat as user romi ctest -V -E rcom_rcdiscover_unit_tests